Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Xhorhas/Igrathad.md

 **Organizations:** Small shrines and temples can be found in each village, and they each maintain their own marketplace and merchant unions.
 The [[Children of Malice]] have begun to infiltrate many of the villages.

-South of the [[Sorrowseep Waters]], where the fields are more fertile, lies a scattered network of seven villages with robust communities of [[goblinkin]], orcs, and giants, known as the Many Hosts of Igrathad.
+South of the [[Sorrowseep Waters]], where the fields are more fertile, lies a scattered network of seven villages with robust communities of [[goblinkin]], [[orcs]], and giants, known as the Many Hosts of Igrathad.
 The seven villages are Kranad, Broonbobah, Aruuth, Oshinik-Ka, Wrathfall, Unyeethi, and Dodafir.

 All seven villages were built on a central battleground where the factions of this region feuded and warred over resources and glory.
 The [[Kryn Dynasty]] reached out to the village leaders nearly a century ago and managed to broker a peace to halt the bloodshed.
 This disparate community is a uniquely powerful, if quarrelsome, ally to the dynasty.